 13. Decrease Consumption of Products with Alcohol

 People who drink alcohol regularly, especially alcoholics, often suffer from bad breath.
 This is caused by the way the body deals with alcoholic substances.
-The body treats alcohol like a toxin, so it converts it to a less harmful chemical, acetic acid which is associated with bad odor.
+The body treats alcohol as a toxin, so it converts it to a less harmful chemical, acetic acid which is associated with bad odor.
 Different types of alcohol will cause varying degrees of bad breath, and but liqueurs tend to be the worst for causing bad breath, often attributed to the higher sugar content.

 Another way alcohol can cause bad breath is through dehydration.
-When you consume alcohol, your body become dehydrated and your saliva production decreases.
+When you consume alcohol, your body becomes dehydrated and your saliva production decreases.
 This prevents your mouth from naturally being cleansed and protected against bad breath, worsening the situation.
 This doesn’t mean you need to avoid alcohol completely, just enjoy in moderation.

 14. Take Probiotics